Enlighten Me: Generation Voice & Great Thanksgiving Listen

 In this week’s Enlighten Me, we bring you a sample of the interviews produced by the Generation Voice students at Mount Pleasant.

-First, we hear from Willow - a sophomore – and her conversation with her mother.
+We’ll start this latest sampling of student interviews with Aidan, a freshman, talking to his father.

-Next, we turn to Michael, a freshman, and his interview with his dad.
+Next, we turn to Gordon, another freshman, and his interview with his dad